-- (3) An additional entrance requirement is at least one written declaration by an authorised examiner that he or she shall accept and supervise the student as doctoral candidate in the programme. - (4) 1The application for admission to course section IIb must be filed with the degree programme office and must have been received there by no later than the 15th of the month before the start of the semester.
-2In this, the following documents must be enclosed: - a) Proof of fulfilment as concerns the requirements specified under sections 1 to 3, - e) A declaration specifying that the doctoral degree examination has not been failed definitively or registered as definitively failed in the same or comparable doctoral degree programme at a domestic or foreign university. - (5) 1The examination board decides on the admission.
-2This should be rejected if the qualifications for entry and admission are not fulfilled or the doctoral degree examination in the same or comparable doctoral degree programme at a domestic or foreign university has been definitively failed. - (6) The provisions contained in RerNatO shall apply accordingly to the nature and scope of the doctoral studies, implementation of the doctoral degree examination and the completion of doctoral studies.
+(3) An additional entrance requirement is at least one written declaration by an authorised examiner that he or she will accept and supervise the student as a doctoral candidate in the programme.

+(4) The application for admission to course section IIb must be filed with the degree programme office and must have been received there by no later than the 15th of the month before the start of the semester.
+The following material must be enclosed with the application:

+a) Proof of fulfilment as concerns the requirements specified under section 1 to 3, b) A declaration specifying that the doctoral degree examination has not been failed definitively or registered as definitively failed in the same or comparable doctoral degree programme at a domestic or foreign university.

+(5) The examination board decides on admission.
+This should be rejected if the qualifications for entry and admission are not fulfilled or the doctoral degree examination in the same or comparable doctoral degree programme at a domestic or foreign university has been definitively failed.

+(6) The provisions contained in RerNatO shall apply accordingly to the nature and scope of the doctoral studies, implementation of the doctoral degree examination, and the completion of doctoral studies.